 Students who study health informatics in a master’s program learn how to identify and implement IT solutions to solve healthcare challenges and use technology to improve the efficiency of healthcare delivery.
 Graduates are prepared to work in the healthcare sector as a health informatics specialist or consultant, healthcare IT project manager, clinical informatics specialist, or informatics nurse.

-According to the Bureau of Labor and Statistics, the median pay for health information technologists in 2021 was $55,560, while medical records specialists earned an average of $46,660.
-According to the National Center for Education Statistics, the average tuition for a master’s degree in the 2020-21 academic year was $12,394 at public universities and $26,621 at private universities.
-It typically takes about two years of full-time study to complete this degree.
+According to the National Center for Education Statistics, the average tuition for a graduate degree is $12,596 at public universities and $28,017 at private universities.
+It typically takes about two years of full-time study to earn this degree.

 How to Choose an Online Master’s in Health Informatics Program